Chiwid - Collected by Sage Birchwater

 7. I wanted to write a novel where the Canadian landscape was almost exotic – sometimes strange, sometimes deeply familiar, and sometimes slightly threatening.
 Some reviewers have said that the landscape is almost like a character in Shelter.
 If that’s so, what role does it play in Maggie and Jenny’s life?
 And how did it correspond to or differ from your own experience?

-9. The men in Shelter are often absent, emotionally or literally.
-Far from stereotypes, these were the kind of men that peopled my world growing up in the 60s and 70s.
+8. The men in Shelter are often absent, emotionally or literally.
+These were the kind of men that peopled my world growing up in the 60s and 70s.
 They held the power in the family, but they were often on the periphery of family life.
 What was your experience?

 CBC Radio interview.
 Play below.